ptheys/ofb-area-desenvolvedor-md/OF/Open Finance Brasil/Segurança/Perfil de Segurança do Open Finance Brasil/v2.0-RC1 - Perfil de Segurança do Open Finance Brasil/[EN] Open Finance Brasil Financial-grade API Security Profile 1.0 Implementers Draft 3.md

 7. shall retain a complete audit history of the consent resource in accordance with current Central Bank brazilian regulation;
 8. shall return authentication failure and return code \_accessdenied in the error parameter (as specified in section 4.1.2.1 of [RFC6749](https://tools.ietf.org/html/rfc6749)) if the CPF of the authenticated user is not the same as indicated in the loggedUser element of the Consent Resource Object;
 9. shall return authentication failure and return code \_accessdenied in the error parameter (as specified in section 4.1.2.1 of [RFC6749](https://tools.ietf.org/html/rfc6749)) if the businessEntity element has not been populated in the related Consent Resource Object and the user has selected or authenticated by using a credential related to a business account;
 10. an autenticated or selected business account's CNPJ must match the value present in the businessEntity element of the Consent Resource Object.
-In case of divergence authorization server shall return authentication failure and return code \_accessdenied in the error parameter (as specified in section 4.1.2.1 of [RFC6749](https://tools.ietf.org/html/rfc6749));
+In case of divergence authorization server shall return authentication failure and return code *access\_denied* in the error parameter (as specified in section 4.1.2.1 of [RFC6749](https://tools.ietf.org/html/rfc6749));
-11. shall ensure \_refreshtokens expiration time is at least equal to the linked consent resource expiration time.
+11. shall ensure *refresh\_token* expiration time is at least equal to the linked consent resource expiration time.

 #### Confidential Client